Sahilhawal/kiss-vim/README.md

-# Kiss (Keep It Simple, Silly) - Neovim Configuration
+# Kiss (Keep It Simple, Stupid) - Neovim Configuration

 Welcome to Kiss, a no-nonsense Neovim configuration designed with simplicity and ease of setup in mind.